Zilliqa/zq2/docs/jailing.md

 ## Limitations
 Restarting a node with an increased `max_missed_view_age` in its config file has no affect on where its missed view history starts, which is denoted by the `min_view` property returned by the `admin_missedViews` RPC call described below.
 Increasing `max_missed_view_age` will only allow the node to retain a longer history as it grows over time.
 If the node has already been running and is then restarted with a checkpoint older than the one it was initially synced from, the start of its missed view history will not change.
 You must use the `admin_importViewHistory` RPC method described below to complete the missed view history with older views that were pruned due to a missing or low `max_missed_view_age` setting in the config file.

+To use the `db.state_sync = true` setting to recontruct and migrate the state of passive-synced blocks to RocksDB, the node's missed view history must reach back to the last migrated view.
+Make sure the node's missed view history is not cut too short due to its (missing) `max_missed_view_age` setting while the state sync is being performed.
+After completing the state sync you can reduce or remove the `max_missed_view_age` setting from the config file again and restart your node to prune its missed view history if you want to.

 Jailing changes the maximum lookahead i.e. how many view in the future the leader can be determined in advance.
 This is not an issue, on the contrary, it actually helps mitigate attacks against validators that require prior knowledge of when they are going to become the leader.

 ## Activation